Tom-Bom-badil/home-assistant_helios-vallox/readme.md

 - Vallox 910SE
 - Vallox 090 SE
 - Vallox Digit SE
-- Vallox 130D (not all registers reported working or with same number, see below)
+- Vallox 130D (not all registers reported working or with same number, see see wiki)

 The protocol we are utilizing for reading and writing is Modbus-like; however, it is not exactly Modbus, so an individual implementation is required (pyModbus simply doesn't work for this).